MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 ## 2.3 parallel construct

-The following directive defines a parallel region, which is a region of the program that's to be executed by multiple threads in parallel.
-This is the fundamental construct that starts parallel execution.
+The following directive defines a parallel region, which is a region of the program that's to be executed by many threads in parallel.
+This directive is the fundamental construct that starts parallel execution.

 ```cpp
 #pragma omp parallel [clause[ [, ]clause] ...] new-line   structured-block